Bradley Braves men's basketball: CBI results

-CIT Results
+CIT results

 The Braves have participated in two CollegeInsider.com Postseason Tournaments (CIT).
 In 2009 where they advanced to the championship game.
 Their combined record is 5–2.

 NCIT Results

 Bradley participated in the 1974 National Commissioners Invitational Tournament where they advanced to the semifinals.
 Their record is 1–1.

 National Campus Basketball Tournament results

 The Braves appeared in, and hosted, the only National Campus Basketball Tournament.
 Their record is 2–1.

 I-74 Rivalry

-The I-74 Rivalry (also known as The War on I-74) is an annual rivalry game between Illinois State and Bradley University.
+The I-74 Rivalry (also known as The War on I-74) is an annual rivalry game between Illinois State and Bradley University, which are located less than 40 miles apart on Interstate 74.

 Notable players

 Retired numbers

 Seven Braves have had their numbers retired by Bradley University: